• Skip to primary navigation

 Jump to Recipe Print Recipe

-This spicy and sour Thai salad dressing is bursting with the flavors of Southeast Asia!
+This Thai salad dressing or spicy dipping sauce is bursting with the flavors of Southeast Asia!
 It's versatile, healthy and can be whipped up in just 15 minutes.
-Keep this in your fridge and say goodbye to those unhealthy meals!

 Made with garlic, chilies, lime juice, fish sauce, and sugar, this salad dressing is bursting with the flavors of Southeast Asia.
 Whether it's meat, seafood, noodles, fruits or vegetables, this dressing just never disappoints.